-The currently selected view is shown as description of the pushbutton in the left corner of the toolbar

-Supply details under the label View.
+The currently selected view is shown as description of the pushbutton in the left corner of the toolbar under the label View.
 Pressing the button opens a pop-up menu to select another view.
 The available views will depend on the results you have loaded.
-The views are logically grouped under heading, and moving on the heading will show the single views.
-Some views will be opened as graphics (see chapter) or maps (see chapter).
+The views are logically grouped under heading, and moving the heading will show the single views.
+Some views will be opened as graphics (see chapter) or maps (see chapter typing.
+In example for these controls is shown here.